Our values drive our curriculum design to enable endless possibilities and success.

-At Topcliffe we will make a difference through ensuring we are all responsible for being healthy, aspirational, resilient, respectful and independent.
-Through these we will empower all to become happy and successful individuals that contribute to their community.
+At Topcliffe we will make a difference through ensuring we are all responsible for being:

 - We will prioritise mental wellbeing to develop strong interpersonal skills, to increase our children’s chances of becoming academically successful